julian-molina/Documentation/README.md

 # Documentation

-This repository holds the latest documentation of Superalgos including content refering to unreleased functionality and features.
-For the documentation corresponding to the current release, see the [Official Documentation Site](https://docs.superalgos.org).
+This repository holds the source code for the latest [documentation of the Superalgos Project](https://docs.superalgos.org).

-The documentation in development is available [here](https://superalgos.github.io/Documentation/).
+To run the site in your local machine, set up Jekyll and run it on the root folder of this respository.

 ## Contributing

-We'd love you to join us in the Dev Team.
+Contributing to this documentation is appreciated.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for the details on how to engage with it.

 ## License